-Total War: Warhammer I & II
+Total War: Warhammer I, II & III

 A departure from their usual fare, Creative Assembly landed quite the coup when they won the right to work on Games Workshop’s Warhammer Fantasy license.
 This was at a time when the IP itself had been axed in the tabletop world in favour of the Age of Sigmar’s ‘nu fantasy’ line.

 Going fantasy for the first time also allowed the design team to let their hair down and get creative, with everything from the strategy map to tactical battles getting fantastical twists and innovations.
-Some are great, others are very much subjective (the tactical battles are a bit divisive), but no one can deny it’s been a success, and now the series is looking to get even great now that Warhammer 3 is coming.
+Some are great, others are very much subjective (the tactical battles are a bit divisive), but no one can deny it’s been a success, and now the series is looking to get even greater now that we know Warhammer 3 is coming.

 - The complete Total War: Warhammer DLC guide